YasirAhmadX/practicals/index.md

 # CS Practicals

-This collection of cs practicals questions were collected from [**DAV Public School, Hehal,Ranchi**](http://davhehal.org) and Solutions are written in  _python 3_.These Practicals cover various topics related to lists , tuples , dictionary , functions , searching algorithms , sorting algorithms , file I/O ,etc.
+This collection of cs practicals questions were collected from [**DAV Public School, Hehal,Ranchi**](http://davhehal.org) and Solutions are written in  _python 3_ .These Practicals cover various topics related to lists , tuples , dictionary , functions , searching algorithms , sorting algorithms , file I/O ,etc.

+---

 ### Practical 1